bfuchs18/R01_Marketing/docs/DataManual.md

 | Reward-based eating^ | 1, 3*, 4*, 5, 8*, 12, 14, 19, 20, 22, 28, 34 |
 | Picky Eating^ | 7, 10, 16, 24, 32, 33 |
 | Emotional eating^ | 2, 9, 13, 15, 23, 25 |
-* *reverse scored item; ^Manzano 3-factor subscale
+* *reverse-scored item; ^Manzano 3-factor subscale

 <!-- omit in toc -->
 #### Scoring
 Responses are scaled to base 1 (i.e., 1-5).
+Reverse scoring is implemented for reverse-scored items.
 The mean of the scaled responses is computed for each subscale if there are no missing responses.
 Scoring is implemented using [dataprepr](#dataprepr).

 <!-- omit in toc -->
 #### Database and meta-data in bids/phenotype: